 Can the 45 and Up Study inform your work?

-We are now offering policy and program agencies the opportunity to include a small number of targeted questions in our 2017 mailout to 50,000 Study participants.
+We also offer policy and program agencies the opportunity to include a small number of targeted questions in our follow-up questionnaires, which are sent to around 50,000 participants in each follow-up phase.

 Targeted questions enable you to supplement existing 45 and Up Study questions to address areas of particular interest to your work.
 For example, targeted questions have already been used to understand whether people have wills, whether they experienced difficulties in early life, whether they are satisfied with services and whether they have had shingles.
 They can also lay the ground work for identifying a sub set of participants who might be linked to other data or followed over time.